BawdyAnarchist/quBSD/Future_Development.md

-Finish pwd changes
-  - Make a commensurate VM implementation too
-    -- DispVMs: Pretty sure to do this I need to do the zvol mounting thing and edit those files
+Fix isc-dhcpd.
+It has to be restarted every time to force it to "see" a new request.
+I think maybe that has to be part of the connection procedure, and right now, it's not.

 Change /rw to /overlay.
 Get rid of the qubesisms.
 Not just do be different, but coz they genuinely didnt use the most ideal terminology

+Review 0control SSH connections and comment them out.
+Keep them in the code just in case, but they should be disabled.
+The only real need was VM file /xfer, and that's now p9fs.
+Probably doas is the right vector here from a normal non-root user on host.

+VM pw implementation matches jails
+   -- DispVMs: Pretty sure to do this I need to do the zvol mounting thing and edit those files

 VM PLAN: only remaining aspect is Linux and qb-create
  - Linux/ubuntu